Jack Suwinski Player Props: Pirates vs. Phillies

-The Pittsburgh Pirates, including Jack Suwinski (.200 on-base percentage in past 10 games, 148 points below season-long percentage), battle starter Zack Wheeler and the Philadelphia Phillies at PNC Park, Friday at 7:05 PM ET.
+The Pittsburgh Pirates and Jack Suwinski (.406 slugging percentage over his past 10 games, including two homers), battle starter Aaron Nola and the Philadelphia Phillies at PNC Park, Saturday at 7:05 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Padres.
+In his most recent game he had a hitless showing (0-for-3) against the Phillies.

 Jack Suwinski Game Info & Props vs. the Phillies